Using the App

 Bottom Row Buttons

 On the bottom row of the main screen is a number of buttons with important functions.
+Depending on the tier

 - Start this button will start a new session.
 When you press this button